 How RA openings are matched up with students: The Department makes every effort to match students with their first choice of RA.
 Most RAs are for 12 months beginning on September 16.
 Starting in late August the Graduate Program reviews the available RA positions, the requirements for each one (level of experience, software knowledge needed, etc), and the interests of the students.
 A RA is viewed as employment; i.e., a way to help the student financially.
-However, we seek to match RA positions to students' individual areas of interest whenever we can.
+However, we seek to match RA positions to students' individual areas of interest whenever we can..

 How TA openings are matched up with students: Every quarter the Graduate Program reviews the TA positions available, the requirements for each TA (level of experience, knowledge needed, etc), and the interests of the students.
 As much as possible, TAs are matched to the student's area of interest.
 Ph.D. students are required to TA for at least one quarter in their third year.
 Note: Some students serve as a TA earlier but, at the latest, this will happen in the third year of study.